With the new law coming, Saudi Arabia will soon be a top pick for foreigners who want to invest in real estate.

 What are the best places to invest in real estate in Saudi Arabia?

 Riyadh is the capital and largest city in Saudi Arabia, making it a prime location for investment.
-It is the political, economic, and financial hub of the country.
+It is still the political, economic, and financial hub of the country in 2025.
 The city offers a wide range of residential and commercial properties, catering to various budgets.
-Popular neighborhoods include Al Olaya, Diplomatic Quarter (DQ), and Al Nakheel.
+Popular neighborhoods include Al Olaya, Diplomatic Quarter (DQ), Al Nakheel, and new development corridors closer to King Salman Park and Diriyah Gate.

 There is also Jeddah, which is a major port city and commercial center on the Red Sea coast.
-It is known for its vibrant culture, diverse expatriate community, and proximity to Mecca.
-There, areas like Al Hamra, Al Andalus, and Al Rawdah are popular for real estate investment.
+The city is known for its vibrant culture, diverse expatriate community, and proximity to Mecca.
+Areas such as Al Hamra, Al Andalus, and Al Rawdah continue to be popular for real estate investment, especially with ongoing waterfront redevelopments.

 To make it clearer, we have made this table, which summarizes some of the best places to buy a property in Saudi Arabia.

-As mentioned before, for the moment, you cannot own a property as a foreigner in Mecca or Madina (just a 99-year lease, with the Golden Visa).
-The new law might change that.
+As mentioned earlier, for the moment, you cannot own a property as a foreigner in Mecca or Madina (only 99-year lease arrangements are permitted in designated developments).
+The new law might change that once implementation is finalized.

-When purchasing a property in Saudi Arabia, engaging a local lawyer can provide valuable assistance in navigating the legal aspects and ensuring a successful transaction.
+When purchasing a property in Saudi Arabia, engaging a local lawyer can provide valuable assistance in navigating the legal aspects and ensuring a successful transaction, especially for foreign buyers who are unfamiliar with local regulations.

-One crucial document they can help you with is the Property Sale Agreement (Akad Bait), a legally binding contract between the buyer and seller that outlines the terms and conditions of the sale.
+One crucial document they can help you with is the Property Sale Agreement (Akad Bait), a legally binding contract between the buyer and seller that outlines the terms and conditions of the sale, payment timelines, and all obligations on both sides.

-The Saudi Arabian lawyer can also assist with conducting a Property Title Search (Tafsil Malikiyah) to verify the property’s ownership status and identify any potential legal issues or encumbrances.
+A Saudi Arabian lawyer can also assist with conducting a Property Title Search (Tafsil Malikiyah) to verify the property’s ownership status, confirm that the title is properly registered under the Ministry of Justice, and identify any potential legal issues or encumbrances on the property.

-Furthermore, they can guide you through the process of obtaining necessary permits and approvals, such as approval from the local Ministry of Municipal and Rural Affairs or relevant authorities.
+Furthermore, they can guide you through the process of obtaining necessary permits and approvals, such as approval from the Ministry of Municipal, Rural Affairs and Housing, or other relevant authorities depending on the property type and location.

-They will ensure that all applicable taxes and fees, such as the Property Transfer Tax and Notary Fees, are paid correctly and in compliance with Saudi Arabian laws and regulations.
+They will also ensure that all applicable taxes and fees, such as the Real Estate Transaction Tax (RETT) and notary registration fees, are paid correctly and in full compliance with Saudi Arabian laws and regulations.
+Lawyers familiar with foreign ownership rules can also advise you on recent changes under Vision 2030 related to electronic registration, Taqeem valuation standards, and deal structuring.

 When buying a property in Saudi Arabia, there are a few unique risks to consider that are not common in other countries.

-We have made a complete overview of the risks and how to avoid them in our Saudi Arabia Property Pack.
+We have made a complete overview of the risks and how to avoid them in our Saudi Arabia Property Pack, based on legal reviews, title deed requirements through the Ministry of Justice, and feedback from real estate experts who operate locally.

 Here is also a summary table we’ve made for you.